 Over time more and more experienced legionnaires joined the Guards.
 The Praetorians were organized under a Praetorian Prefect, who became a vital military and political figure.
 The Prefect was eventually to command not only the guard but the urban militia of Rome.
 The individual cohorts were under the command of a tribune.
 Those who served in the Guards had better pay, conditions and a shorter service than regular legionnaires.
 They were usually members of the Equestrian Order, which meant that they were from a high social class until at least 195 A.D when Septimius Severus reformed the Guard.
 The Guards were seen as a great way to advance the career of the ambitious and its members had a great deal of social prestige.

-The History of the Praetorian Guard
+Why was the Praetorian Guard created?

 During the decline of the Roman Republic, the various generals who competed for power and influence often created their bodyguard.
 The name Praetorian- comes from the Latin, for General’s tent.
 Julius Caesar was one of the first to use a unit of handpicked soldiers for his protection.
 His heir, Octavian (later Augustus) and his bitter rival Mark Anthony both had personal bodyguards.
 When Augustus became the sole ruler of Rome and its Empire, he created three cohorts of guards, that became known as the Praetorian Guard.
 One was stationed in Rome to protect the Emperor, along with his German bodyguard and two were located throughout Italy to maintain order.